regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 ## Gilbey's Yard estate - ballot
 Residents of [Gilbey's Yard and Juniper Crescent estates](https://estatewatch.london/estates/camden/junipercrescent/) have voted against the demolition of their homes in a ballot held by Civica on behalf of housing association [One Housing](https://www.onehousing.co.uk/).

-A [letter](/images/gilbeyresults.jpg) sent to residents following the ballot, confirms that of the 185 eligible residents 91 voted against demolition, 68 voted for and 26 didn't vote.
+A [letter](/images/gilbeyresults.jpg) sent to residents following the ballot, confirms that of the 185 eligible residents, 91 voted against demolition, 68 voted for and 26 didn't vote.

 <img src="/images/jp4.jpg" class="img-fluid rounded img-thumbnail" width="50%">

 One Housing's head of Regeneration has since [written to residents](/images/gilbeyletter.jpg) indicating that the housing association may try and run the ballot again, with revised proposals 'based on feedback'.

-A [newsletter](/images/gilbeynewsletter.pdf) from the TRA and [report](/images/gilbeyreport.pdf) from its Vice Chair Karl Lewkowicz, sets out residents' issues with the proposals, including:
+A [newsletter](/images/gilbeynewsletter.pdf) from the TRA and [report](/images/gilbeyreport.pdf) from its Vice Chair Karl Lewkowicz, sets out residents' reasons for rejecting the proposals, including:

 * Lack of clarity on the amount of social housing proposed
 * Lack of detailed information about proposed tenures and security of tenure
 * Concerns about space standards of the proposed replacement affordable housing
 * Concerns about increased Service Charges and Council Tax on the redeveloped estate

-The report ends with the Vice Chair's summing up of residents' negotiations with their Landlord:
+The report concludes with the Vice Chair summing up negotiations with the housing association prior to the ballot:

 _"On a personal note, as the Vice Chair of GY TRA I have found negotiations with One Housing unsatisfactory and frustrating.
 They seem to me to want to appear to be complying with the regulations of the GLA and Camden Council whilst taking no real interest in the needs of the tenants.
 There are many complaints about them from tenants regarding repairs and maintenance and their staff turnover is very high so that any continuity in communications or development of an on-going relationship with the estate officer is made very difficult."_